Wetland Past Projects

 Hindmarsh Wetland Project

 In 2017, a four-acre hayfield was retired to create one acre of wetland habitat.
 Twenty-one species of wetlands plants were planted or seeded around the wetland to create biodiversity.
 (Photos above) The additional three acres of retired land was planted with 2,000 trees including six different species.
 This expanded the forest habitat surrounding the area and connected the wetland with surrounding natural areas including the Ausable River and a provincially significant wetland.

 Quinn Wetland Project

 A large portion of unproductive agricultural field (38 acres) was retired for naturalization, by the landowner, rather than draining it for agricultural production.
 Five wetlands were created (photos above) in a very wet area of hard clay soils.
 More than 19,000 trees and shrubs and 6,000 aquatic plants surrounding the wetlands were planted.
 This site is located within a coldwater watershed which supports species at risk.

 A retired sheep pasture was bordered on two sides by roads and separated from the rest of the pastures by a municipal drain.
 The landowner decided to retire the area and plant it in trees.
 In one area the trees didn’t grow well due to wet soils.
 This section was restored to a wetland.
-A small open water wetland was dug and then planted with wetlands plants and shrubs.
-It provides increased habitat diversity for waterfowl, insects, and many other animals.
+(Before and after photos above) A small open water wetland was dug and then planted with wetlands plants and shrubs.
+It provides increased habitat diversity for waterfowl and many other animals.